Associate Teaching Professor of Linguistics at UC San Diego

 - Focus on the academic side, while having compassion for the human

-- Connect them with resources, rather than trying to process it with them
+- Connect them with resources, rather than trying to process the non-academic elements with them

 - Don’t panic